COVID-19 vaccine availability: Where to find it Saturday - News Break

 (Joe Raedle / Getty)

-(INDIO, CA) Supplies of the COVID-19 vaccine are increasing nationwide, and multiple locations in Indio have it on hand, according to an online database.
+(RUSSELLVILLE, AR) The COVID-19 vaccine rollout is moving ahead nationwide, and multiple locations in Russellville have it on hand, according to an online database.

 After the Biden administration earlier said all Americans would be eligible for the vaccine by May 1, in early April the administration moved that date to April 19.